kuanfufeng/personal_web/_pages/home.md

             Hi, I’m <strong>Kuan-Fu Feng</strong>, a postdoc with extensive experience in data science in the <strong>Department of Geology and Geophysics</strong> at the
             <a href="https://earth.utah.edu/" target="_blank">University of Utah</a>.
 I am a geophysicist specializing in observational seismology, with experience in applied science.

-            Hands-on experience in geophysical experiments has made me skilled in acquiring, processing, and analyzing time series data and have expertise in geoscience-related software and programming in Linux environments.

-            I am a fast learner, eager to acquire new knowledge and techniques in interdisciplinary fields.
-I take great pleasure in conducting independent research and enjoy collaborating with diverse teams to tackle complex challenges.
         </p>
     </div>
 </div>